Canada Rockies Trip 2024 — Calgary Stampede, Icefields Parkway & Vancouver | Two for the Row'd

 Vancouver — the perfect end to a perfect trip

-After the mountains, flying into Vancouver felt like landing in a completely different world.
+After the mountains, arriving in Vancouver felt like landing in a completely different world.
 Glass towers, ocean views, mountains still visible on the horizon — it's one of the most visually striking cities on earth.
 We arrived a few days before our Alaskan cruise departed, which gave us just enough time to explore properly.

 The highlight was the Panorama Seaplane tour — taking off from the downtown waterfront and flying over the city, Burrard Inlet and the surrounding mountains.
 One of the most spectacular things we've done anywhere in the world.
 We also did the hop-on hop-off bus which was perfect for covering Vancouver's different neighbourhoods at our own pace.